Visit Spain, third stop: Úbeda

 If you have one, bring your student card.
 Even our daughter – who’s studying in Quito, Ecuador – got discounts on tickets everywhere in Spain.
 Entrances to museums, monuments, churches & other attractions.

-The owner of the hotel had some useful tips where to eat… and where not.
-He warned us for some restaurants, where they still treat foreigners as stupid tourists.
-That means, charging too much and providing a bad service.
+The owner of the hotel (see above) had some useful tips where to eat… and where not.
+He warned us about some restaurants, where they still treat foreigners as stupid tourists.
+That means charging too much and providing bad service.
 I forgot their names, mainly because we – obviously – didn’t visit them!

 Finally, we ended up at two places on the main square.
 Both good places to eat & drink something.

 The second night was the most memorable though, because we ended up as birthday guests of the restaurant’s owner.
 While attending random visitors at his place, he received friends and family.
 Finally, he got so tipsy that he wouldn’t/couldn’t distinguish anymore between his intimate friends and others.
 That’s when we learned that his name was “Juan”, but also that he was born in Romania, exactly 38 years ago.
 Fun!

 It would be a good joke if he celebrates his birthday every day of the year, but I wouldn’t be surprised.
 Anyhow, we had a great time, good food and became pleasantly drunk ourselves in the end.

 Every town or village in Spain has its own specific products.
 When visiting Úbeda or Baeza it can’t be a big surprise to find an ample variety of olive oil products.